carlogilmar/visual_partnership/README.md

 ## How to request this support? 🚀 🇲🇽

 We're part of GitHub Sponsors 🎊❤️ !
 You can be an Sponsor of this project and support our work!
-Also you can sponsor the graphic recording of any event of project that you want to have some graphic records. 🖍
+Also you can sponsor the graphic recording of any event of project that you want to have some graphic records. 🖍 If you want to collaborate with us please open an Issue and tell us about your project/meeting, we'll be happy to help you!

 ## Open Graphic Recordings 👩‍🎨